gbv/beaconspec/mappings.md

 limitation applies because the disallowed character sequences would need to result from characters not allowed in link tokens of BEACON format.

-BEACON link dumps in particular can be used to express Linked Data Fragments [](#LDF) which also consist of a set of links sharing a common pattern, and additional metadata.
+BEACON link dumps can be served for instance as Triple Pattern Fragments [](#TPF) which also consist of a set of links sharing a common pattern, and additional metadata.